adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 ## :white_check_mark: Requirements ##

 Before starting :checkered_flag:, you need to have a Hetzner cloud account as well as the `terraform` client.
 On Windows, this is a simple `scoop install terraform`.
+A valid custom domain on any registrar with access to his DNS is also recommended for easy access.

 Before continue, **DO NOT** reuse any existing project as we'll use terraform !
 Create a new empty hcloud empty project with a valid Read/Write API token key.